 I strongly recommend this book.
 I am not sure how I missed it 20 years ago.
 I was inspired tonight after a weekend workshop in my home with a number of very deeply thoughtful women, to pick it up and read.
 The Universe does provide.
 Duerk’s book arises from her personal dreams and the book has long sat on my nightstand.
 I shall read and savor every image!
 Again.

-Last evening, August 14, on the eve of the feast of the Assumption of the Blessed Virgin Mary, celebrated in Catholicism, I read an excerpt from Circle of Stones to a group of women assembled to work with their dreams.
+A few years ago, August 14, on the eve of the feast of the Assumption of the Blessed Virgin Mary, celebrated in Catholicism across the world, I read an excerpt from Circle of Stones to a group of women assembled to work with their dreams.
 I quote a short excerpt: “Long ago when life was still sacred, in many places on earth, the Goddess was worshiped.
 Known by many names in many lands…..The Great Goddess was revered in ceremonies perpetuating the fertility and holiness of the earth.
 Woman crouched on the ground during the menses in rituals regenerating the earth with the flow of her own blood.” “p, 33)

 A short quote (p.
 59).